 What is CSQ?

 CSQ – Common Sense Quotient – is a term coined first in our CSQ Common Sense 101 Civics Course for high-schools.
 CSQ is a measure of the socially worthwhile contributions of our decisions and actions.
 A person with High-IQ and High-EQ can be said to be a capable person – but as Marcus Aurelius put it 2000 years ago, this can also describe a serial murderer as easily.
 A High-CSQ individual is one who makes decisions that benefit society and can be called worthwhile as well.

 Why are we called CSQ Research Inc.?

 CSQ (Common Sense Quotient) was first defined in the book CSQ Common Sense 101; a textbook and course designed to help middle-schoolers improve their decisions in Civics, Economics & Policy, maintaining strong Democracies, Community, Schools, Families and helping their coping, learning and memory skills too.
 CSQ lessons never stop at a description of WHAT needs to happen; we always want to explain HOW.
-How to Design and then How to Build all of our needs in sustaining important communities and freedoms.
+How to Design and then How to Build all of our needs in sustainable communities and freedoms.